Javascript is not enabled.

 Because the virus spreads so easily, you need a high level of immunity in the community — or about 95 percent of the population immunized — to prevent ongoing transmission, says John Schieffelin, M.D., an infectious disease physician and associate professor of pediatrics at Tulane University School of Medicine in New Orleans.

 Research shows that the U.S. is under that threshold.
-A CDC report published in November found that during the 2022-2023 school year, MMR vaccination coverage among kindergartners was about 93 percent, down from 95 percent in pre-pandemic years.
-This translates to roughly 250,000 kindergartners who are at risk for measles, the report’s researchers say.
+During the 2023–2024 school year, MMR vaccination coverage among kindergartners was 92.7 percent, down from 95 percent in pre-pandemic years, according to CDC data.
+This translates to roughly 280,000 kindergartners who are at risk for measles.
 In some states, measles vaccine coverage among children is under 85 percent.

 If vaccination rates continue to decline, measles could reestablish itself in the U.S., health experts warn.
 “Any kind of drop in our vaccine rates, we need to pay attention to and get them back up where they belong,” says Stinchfield, who adds that grandparents can help play a role by talking to their children and grandchildren about vaccines.